The Problem with Styled Tables

 />The Takeaway

-accessible — it's scope and caption and keyboard support and
+accessible on its own.
+It's scope and caption and keyboard support

-focus indicators working together.
-The total diff was ~60 lines of
+and focus indicators all working together.
+The total diff was about 60

-component code and 16 new tests.
-None of it was clever.
-All of it was
+lines of component code and 16 new tests, and none of it was clever; it was